dcassol/docsy_Rmarkdown/content/en/docs/_index.md

 {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.

+1. **For Rmarkdown integrations and new features, read [Rmarkdown](/rmarkdown) section**
+2. This template is provided by [docsy](https://github.com/google/docsy).
+You can use this similar structure to build to docs.

 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the information your users need to understand and successfully use your project.